Semi-Supervised Manifold Learning with Complexity Decoupled Chart Autoencoders: Theoretical Analysis

 \begin{proof} See Appendix \ref{app:decoder_statistical}. \end{proof}

 Given a large enough sample size $n$, Theorem \ref{thm:decoder_statistical} implies that we can approximate the decoder $D_i$ to a certain degree of accuracy with high probability, using just the sample data.
-We can then in turn approximate this local regression function with a ReLU network by approximating a partition of unity of the latent space as in Appendix \ref{app:decoder_complexity}, yielding a network that approximates $D_i$ and can be implemented in practice.
+We can then in turn approximate this local regression function with a ReLU network by approximating a partition of unity of the latent space, yielding a network that approximates $D_i$ and can be implemented in practice and trained via gradient descent.